-- 1. Classes are given and interim examinations administered in English. - 2.
-If the specific nature, organisation or quality of education should so require, the first paragraph may be departed from in accordance with a code of conduct adopted by the Board of Governors. - 3.
-To complete the curriculum and sit the interim examinations of the Master's programme referred to in the previous paragraph, students must have sufficient command of the English language.
+- 1. Classes are given and interim examinations administered in Dutch. - 2.
+Deviating from the first paragraph, English may be offered as the language of instruction for a course or master programme if this is deemed desirable based on the specific nature, structure or quality of the education, in accordance with the code of conduct adopted by the Executive Board. - 3.
+Deviating from the first and second paragraph, the programme may submit a request with the dean to offer a unit partially in Dutch and partially in English.
+No request has to be submitted to the dean for English-language guest lectures. - 4.
+To complete the curriculum and sit the interim examinations of the LL.M. programme referred to in paragraph 2, students must have sufficient command of the English language.
 Students satisfy this requirement if: - a.
-They have a pre-university education diploma from a school in the Netherlands or the Caribbean region of the Kingdom.
-The subject English must have played a role in assessing the student's eligibility for the diploma. - b.
-They are in possession of at least one of the following: - an International Baccalaureate - a European Baccalaureate; or - proof of having acquired secondary education for a period of two and a half years from an English medium institution from one of the following countries: United Kingdom, Ireland, United States, Canada, Australia or New Zealand. - c.
-They have taken one of the following language proficiency examinations: - TOEFL with a minimum of 94 points for the internet based test (and at least 25 for speaking and writing); or - IELTS with a minimum total score of 7.0, (minimum score on each section should be 6.5); or - Cambridge Certificate Advanced English (CAE) with a minimum grade of C; or - Cambridge Certificate or Proficiency English (CPE).
+They have a pre-university education diploma from a school in the Netherlands, the

+Caribbean region of the Kingdom.
+The subject English must have played a role in assessing the student's eligibility for the diploma; or

+- b.
+They are in possession of at least one of the following: - an International Baccalaureate - a European Baccalaureate; or - proof of having acquired secondary education for a period of two and a half years from an English medium institution from one of the following countries: United Kingdom, Ireland, United States, Singapore, Canada, Australia or New-Zealand; or - c.
+They have taken one of the following language proficiency examinations: - TOEFL with a minimum score of 94 points for the internet based test (and at least 25 for speaking and writing); or - IELTS with a minimum total score of 7.0 (minimum score on each section should be 6.5); or - Cambridge Certificate Advanced English (CAE) with a minimum grade of C; or - Cambridge Certificate or Proficiency English (CPE).

-Students with a first or second degree with the English language as medium of instruction do not have to submit a TOEFL or IELTS test report.
+Students with a first or second degree with the English language as medium of instruction (please submit proof) do not have to submit a TOEFL or IELTS test report.